Credit Cards - What You Need To Know - Training Manual

 What is the difference between my APR and the “effective APR” I see listed on my credit card statement?

-By law, card issuers must disclose on billing statements the “effective APR”—which includes fees and charges.
+By law, card issuers must disclose on billing statements the “effective APR”—which includes certain fees and interest charges.
 If you have paid cash advance fees during the period, your effective APR will reflect the additional charges, and it will be higher than your APR.

 I found a charge I didn’t make on my credit card.
 What should I do?